Theoretical Foundations of Conformal Prediction: Inference on the Regression Function

 \chapter{Inference on the Regression Function}

 This chapter begins Part~\ref{part:beyond-predictive-coverage}, the last part of the book, where we move beyond conformal prediction and examine a range of different statistical problems through the lens of the distribution-free framework.
 This chapter will focus on the problem of \emph{regression}: given training data $\{(X_i,Y_i)\}$ drawn from an unknown distribution $P$, we would like to estimate the \emph{regression function} $\mu_P(x) = \E_P[Y\mid X=x]$.
 Given an estimate $\hat{\mu}$ of this unknown function, can we provide a meaningful confidence interval around $\hat{\mu}(x)$ that has distribution-free validity?

-In particular, we might hope to construct a confidence interval for $\mu_P(x)$, whose width is vanishing as the sample size $n$ increases.
+In particular, we might hope to construct a confidence interval for $\mu_P(x)$ whose width is vanishing as the sample size $n$ increases.
 This type of result is standard in more classical settings, such as for parametric models, or even for nonparametric regression with smoothness assumptions.
-In the distribution-free setting, however, our ability to achieve vanishing interval widths will vary widely in different contexts: we will show that constructing such intervals is possible when the covariate $X$ is discrete, but impossible when it is nonatomic.
-This conclusion is qualitatively similar to the results obtained Chapter~\ref{chapter:conditional}, where we showed that test-conditional coverage for predictive inference is straightforward in the case where $X$ is discrete but impossible when $X$ is nonatomic.
+In the distribution-free setting, however, our ability to achieve vanishing interval widths will vary in different contexts: we will show that constructing such intervals is possible when the covariate $X$ is discrete, but impossible when it is nonatomic, motivating us to consider various relaxations that circumvent this hardness result.
+This conclusion is qualitatively similar to the results obtained in Chapter~\ref{chapter:conditional}, where we showed that test-conditional coverage for predictive inference is straightforward in the case where $X$ is discrete but impossible when $X$ is nonatomic.
 This similarity is not coincidental; towards the end of this chapter, we will see that these two problems---inference for regression, and test-conditional predictive inference---are related on a fundamental level.